MOARdV/AvionicsSystems/README.md

 ## Where are the IVAs?

 MAS is intended to be a toolkit for developing IVAs.
-I do not intend to include a wide range of example IVAs like RPM had - good IVAs take a lot of time to create, and there will not be stock-derived sample props with this mod, so any IVAs will require external mods.
+I do not intend to include a multiple example IVAs like RPM had - good IVAs take a lot of time to create, and there will not be stock-derived sample props with this mod, so any IVAs included with MAS will have other dependencies.
 My expectation is that IVAs using MAS will include at least one of alexustas's props packs - [ASET Props Pack](http://forum.kerbalspaceprogram.com/index.php?/topic/116430-aset-props-pack-v14-for-the-modders-who-create-iva/) and/or
 [ASET Avionics Pack](http://forum.kerbalspaceprogram.com/index.php?/topic/116479-aset-avionics-pack-v-20-for-the-modders-who-create-iva/) adapted to MAS.